Behavioral and Community Health Sciences

 Kara D. Denstel

-Kara D. Denstel is a Ph.D. candidate in the Community Health Sciences (CHS) program at the LSU School of Public Health under Dr. Stephanie T. Broyles.
+Kara D. Denstel is a Ph.D.
+Candidate under Dr. Stephanie T. Broyles.
 She is also Project Manager of the Physical Activity & Obesity Epidemiology Laboratory at the LSU Pennington Biomedical Research Center under the direction of Dr. Peter T. Katzmarzyk.
 She earned a Bachelor of Science in Biological Sciences with a Chemistry minor from Louisiana State University in Baton Rouge, Louisiana.
 After finishing her undergraduate degree, Kara attended Boston University School of Public Health where she earned a Master of Public Health in both the International Health and Epidemiology programs with a special emphasis in disease control.
-Her main research interest and dissertation work includes investigating the genetic, cardiometabolic, and behavioral consequences of chronic stress exposure during childhood.
+Her dissertation investigates the genetic, cardiometabolic, and behavioral consequences of chronic stress exposure during childhood.
 She was drawn to the CHS program by the faculty’s expertise and ongoing research projects aimed at better understanding, treating, and preventing obesity and poor cardiometabolic health among pediatric populations.

 Michelle Lawrence Bidwell